AdobeDocs/photoshop-api-docs/README.md

 ### Service-to-service clients

-For service-to-service clients you'll need to set up an Adobe I/O Console Integration and create a JSON Web Token (JWT) to retrieve your access token for Photoshop API's.
+For service-to-service clients you'll need to set up an Adobe I/O Console Integration and create a JSON Web Token (JWT) to retrieve your access token for Photoshop APIs.
 It is assumed your organization already has an Adobe IMS Org ID and you have added the required users to it.

 #### Assets stored on Adobe's Creative Cloud

-The Adobe Photoshop API's currently have a limitation that Service clients must store their assets externally to Adobe's Creative Cloud...
+The Adobe Photoshop APIs currently have a limitation that Service clients must store their assets externally to Adobe's Creative Cloud...

 #### Assets stored externally to Adobe
 This applies to assets stored outside of Adobe's Creative Cloud and accessed via preSigned URL's